Latest situation: 1 January – 30 September 2016

-Of the 15810 rumours and suspected cases reported from the four endemic countries and the two countries in the precertification phase, 99% were investigated within 24 hours.
-Most of the rumours were reported from Ethiopia and South Sudan.
+Out of a total of 18,467 rumours and suspected cases reported from the four endemic countries and the two countries in the precertification phase, 99% of these rumours were investigated within 24 hours.
+Most of them were reported from Chad (8%), Ethiopia (39%), and South Sudan (50%).

 Global burden, 2015